Tanin no Kankei: Yo Hitoto version

-A cover of "Tanin no Kankei" by Yo Hitoto was performed as the theme song for 2014 Fuji TV drama Hirugao and it was released on 27 August 2014 from Universal Music Japan.
+A cover of "Tanin no Kankei" by Yo Hitoto was performed as the theme song for the 2014 Fuji TV drama Hirugao and it was released on 27 August 2014 from Universal Music Japan.
 She had covered the song for her 2012 cover album of Showa-era pop songs, Kayōkyoku, but remade the song for the drama's production, selecting Soil & "Pimp" Sessions as her collaboration partner.
+It was also the third track of Hitoto's 2014 album Shijūsō.

 The music video was directed by Shoichi David Haruyama and also features Soil & "Pimp" Sessions.
 Aoki called it "a powerful visual depiction of desire...everything is aggressive," and Kojima said of the music video: "the seductive and stimulating footage, which focuses on the subject of appetite as Hitoto eats through 30 different dishes, is definitely worth a look."
 The release cover was illustrated by Tōru Shioka.

 A limited edition was released with a DVD with the title track's music video, as well as a cover with minor differences.

 Kojima called the cover song "the contrast between purity and lewdness", saying that "the combination of her pure vocals and those passionate words creates a strangely intimate, modern sensuality, successfully portraying the extreme duality of a woman".
 Aoki said of Hitoto's vocals in the song: "Her breath is like the very essence of the passion that can't be contained, even as she tries to suppress her burning desire.
 Her singing, with its subtle expressions, including occasional vocals and scat that aren't in the lyrics, strongly conveys intense emotion and a mature flavor."

 Hitoto performed the song with Kanai at the 2014 FNS Uta no Natsu Matsuri.